segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/user.md

 ------
 Data type: string.

-`user.userId` - a reserved variable that contains the primary identifier of the site visitor in your database.
+`user.userId` - a reserved variable that contains the primary identifier of the site visitor in your database, thus can only be used if your site has its own authentication system.
 A visitor can have only 1 userId.

 ### <a name="user.anonymousId"></a>user.anonymousId
 ------
 Data type: string.

 `user.anonymousId` - a reserved variable that contains a unique browser identifier.

+Using this variable allows you to idenfity unique users across browsing sessions, but it will not enable you to identify users across different browsers or devices.
+If you need to track users across any devices they use you have to use the [`user.userId`](#user.userId) variable.

 > SDK creates and fills this variable automatically.
 Please do not try to reinitialize this variable.